Solideizer/Stargazer/README.md

 - When I started to work on this project the concept of "Naming Conventions" was unfamiliar to me and I didn't think it was that important since I worked solo.
 Well, I was wrong.
 The naming of the variables/functions/classes on this project doesn't follow any set of rules so they are inconsistent in many places.
 Don't make the same mistakes I did and learn about naming conventions.
 Here is a good place to start : https://www.dofactory.com/reference/csharp-coding-standards

  - Many features in this project could have implemented in much better ways.
-For that I'm learning about Desing Patterns so I can use them when the need arises.
+For that I'm learning about Design Patterns so I can use them when the need arises.
 In short, this project requires a lot of refactoring in order to be defined as a decent one.
 When it comes to choosing between refactoring my old code vs embarking on a new adventure I simply choose to set sail to new projects :D

 ## **Implemented Features :**
 - [x] 2 Playable planets with distinct habitats/flora/fauna